theogf/TestPicker.jl/README.md

 ### Repeating latest test

-After running a collection of test files and/or testsets you can just repeat the same operation by calling `-`(in the samme fashion as `cd -`):
+After running a collection of test files and/or testsets you can just repeat the same operation by calling `-` (in the same fashion as `cd -`):

 ```julia-repl
 test> test-a